This is the second part of a two-part series on estate planning by JoeTaxpayer. Be sure to check out the first post What is Estate Planning.

 If any of those grandkids are in college, you’re welcome to pay their tuition bills in any amount, with no tax due.
 As with any of the numbers I’ve presented, this number is subject to change over the years.

-Before I close this discussion, I’d like to talk for a moment on the use of life insurance as part of one’s estate planning.
+Before I close this discussion, I’d like to talk for a moment about the use of life insurance as part of one’s estate planning.

-There are a number of circumstances where an insurance policy can provide needed cash for an otherwise illiquid estate situation.
-It’s not unusual to find that towards the end of one’s life their house is paid for and comprises the bulk of their assets.
+There are several circumstances where an insurance policy can provide needed cash for an otherwise illiquid estate situation.
+It’s not unusual to find that towards the end of one’s life, their house is paid for and comprises the bulk of their assets.

 Tough to split a million-dollar home and a few hundred thousand dollars in cash and stock among two or more beneficiaries.
 The same issue of indivisibility can occur when leaving the business to one child, but still wanting to treat the other(s) fairly.
 In both situations, a well-planned insurance policy can help avoid a forced sale of a house or business.